microsoft/SparseSC/docs/azure_batch.md

 Using Azure batch requires an azure account, and we'll demonstrate how to run this module using the [azure command line tool](https://docs.microsoft.com/en-us/cli/azure/).

-After logging into the console with `az login`,  you'll need to create an azure resource group into which the batch account is created.
+After logging into the console with `az login` (and potentially setting the default subscription with `az account set -s <subscription>`),  you'll need to create an azure resource group into which the batch account is created.
 In addition, the azure batch service requires a storage account which is used to keep track of details of the jobs and tasks.